AlexXanderGrib/node-tdlib/docs/api/classes/index.types.default._AsyncApi.md

 ▸ **toggleStoryIsPinned**(`parameters`): `Promise`<[`ok`](../modules/index.types.default.md#ok-1)\>

-Toggles whether a story is accessible after expiration
+Toggles whether a story is accessible after expiration.
+Can be called only if story.can_toggle_is_pinned == true

 #### Parameters